 → All activities and behaviors are targeted to stimulate the production of norepinephrine.

-→ Norepinephrine triggers a feeling of well being and self-confidence.
-Is norepinephrine low, it can lead to depression, insecurities and lack of motivation.
-To counter this the type 2A is looking for external recognition and is highly dependent on the opinion of others.
+→ Norepinephrine triggers a feeling of well-being and self-confidence.
+If norepinephrine is low, it can lead to depression, insecurities and lack of motivation.
+To counter this the neurotype 2A is looking for external recognition and is highly dependent on the opinion of others.

 → Strength Training Guidelines: